ssk8/espresso_scale/README.md

 - microcontroller

 Operation overview:
-Device should count up seconds and give weight in g with some way to tare and reset timer.
+Device should count up seconds and give weight in g with capacitive touch sensor to tare scale and reset timer.

 Use the calibration program to find CALIBRATION with a serial terminal